LogoHistorical Figure MBTI

 The Interior Moral Universe

-This same Fi drive shaped the biographical texture of his life.
-As a young man in Moscow he fell deeply, perhaps catastrophically, in love — the object possibly Elizaveta Protasova, who died young before any union could form.
-That early wound never healed cleanly; it fed directly into the sentimental worldview that saturates his early fiction.
-The INFP does not transform grief into philosophy; he transforms grief into art and calls the art his philosophy.
-Karamzin's sentimentalism is autobiography converted into aesthetics.
+Dominant Fi locates moral truth inside the self — in felt value rather than codified rule.
+Poor Liza's central claim — that a serf girl's suffering is real suffering — is never stated as a proposition.
+It is enacted through the reader's grief.
+Karamzin trusted that feeling would do what argument could not.
+As a young man he fell perhaps catastrophically in love — the object possibly Elizaveta Protasova, who died before any union could form.
+That wound fed directly into the sentimental worldview saturating his early fiction.
+The INFP does not transform grief into philosophy; he transforms it into art and calls the art his philosophy.

 Ne